Access to medicine and health supplies are a key component of essential health care in any community.

 Please use the white arrows below to complete the donation process.

-The St. Marys United Methodist Church Foundation awarded MAP International a grant in 2017 to expand its Domestic Medicines Program to serve uninsured and underinsured populations in Brantley, Charlton, Camden and Glynn Counties by providing life-saving medicines and health supplies.
+The St. Marys United Methodist Church Foundation awarded MAP International a grant to expand its Domestic Medicines Program to serve uninsured and underinsured populations in Brantley, Charlton, Camden and Glynn Counties by providing life-saving medicines and

 Donating medical supplies to MAP International is easy.